Edited by: Keri Stooksbury

 There is nothing quite like seeing the looks on your little ones’ faces when their favorite character comes to visit them while they’re having breakfast.

 As you can imagine, these character dining experiences are very popular and reservations can fill up fast.
-If you thought FastPasses were competitive, experiences like Cinderella’s Royal Table and Chef Mickey’s Buffet can sell out up to 180 days in advance!
+Experiences like Cinderella’s Royal Table and Chef Mickey’s Buffet can sell out up to 60 days in advance!

 But fear not — even though some of the most popular character dining experiences may be full, there are plenty of other excellent options throughout Walt Disney World.